nondescryptid/opendoc-state-court-judgments/2019_SGMC_20/report.md

 #### Knowledge of pending application to extend time to file defence

-13     The defendant argues that the plaintiff entered default judgment despite knowing that it had filed an application for particulars and for an extension of time to file its defence.[\[note: 1\]](#Ftn_1)
+13     The defendant argues that the plaintiff entered default judgment despite knowing that it had filed an application for particulars and for an extension of time to file its defence.[^1]

 14     In my view, the plaintiff is not obligated to refrain from entering default judgment in the light of the pending application (or its knowledge that the application is pending).